 Laser eye surgery costs, on average, about £1500 per eye, or more if you have a high prescription.
 While this may sound like a big outlay, it’s a sound investment you won’t regret, and one that compares very favourably to the cost of glasses or contact lenses.
 Some laser eye treatments can also be covered by health insurance, so it’s well worth checking your policy.

 At OCL Vision, the cost of laser eye surgery varies.
 Depending on the type of procedure and the complexity of the prescription, it can cost between £3950 and £5000 for both eyes.
 These costs also include an initial consultation and follow-up appointments.

 You may find a surgery provider quoting laser eye surgery costs which seem on the low side to what you have seen elsewhere.
 Upon reading the small print you will find out that the price quoted is for surgery on just one eye.
 For some people, this is when they have gone as far as arranging a consultation in preparation for the operation.
 Clear pricing is one of the things you need to take into consideration when comparing refractive surgery cost.

 No doubt you may require ongoing, albeit occasional after-care post operation.
 For some clinics, there are additional costs involved beyond the quoted operation costs.
 As someone considering having surgery done, it is very important to make sure you know where you stand as far as any after-care costs are concerned.

 Reputable clinics will include any check-up in the periods after the surgery as part of the laser eye surgery cost.
 Always be clear what your quote includes before you sign up for your procedure.
-For those of you worrying ‘how long will laser eye surgery last‘, you will be pleased to learn that it is a permanent correction treatment in the majority of cases.
+For those of you worrying ‘how long laser eye surgery will last‘, you will be pleased to learn that the correction is permanent in the majority of cases.